I have already submitted my FAFSA application. Is there a

 to receive it?

 Yes.
-A student must submit an application every year that they
+A student must apply (file a FAFSA) every year that they

 wish to receive OTAG, and this is true for most (if not all)